scossu/lakesuperior/docs/about.rst

 Guiding Principles
 ------------------

-Lakesuperior aims at being an uncomplicated, efficient Fedora 4 implementation.
+Lakesuperior aims at being an efficient and flexible Fedora 4 implementation.

 Its main goals are: